kohlhofer/Crossings/chapters/chapter-05.md

 The current carries him past the factory—windows broken, walls streaked with rust.
 The building looms through the mist, its skeleton of steel and iron dark against the gray sky.
 Laughter rings out, sharp in the morning air, echoing off the water.
 A figure climbs the girders, quick and fearless, vanishing and reappearing in the mist.

 He watches as the figure moves through the structure, leaping from beam to beam.
-The movements are fluid, confident.
-The figure pauses at the top, arms spread wide, then disappears into the maze of metal and shadow.
+Red fabric flashes—a scarf or shirt tied around the waist.
+The movements are fluid, confident, reckless.
+The figure pauses at the top, arms spread wide, then drops something into the water below.
+A splash, then more laughter.
+The figure disappears into the maze of metal and shadow.

 He rows in silence, the river wide and brown, reeds brushing the hull.
 The water tastes of mud and rain, of upstream storms and downstream mysteries.
 Cattails bend in the slight breeze, their brown heads heavy with seed.
 A heron lifts from the shallows, wings beating slow, vanishing into the fog.
 Its cry echoes across the water, lonely and wild.
 Dragonflies skim the surface, their wings catching what little light filters through the mist.